hmbowlin/p8105_hw1_hmb2161/knit-p8105_hw1_hmb2161.md

     ## [1] -0.50219235  0.26306233 -0.07891709  1.77356962  0.23394254  0.63726018
     ## [7] -0.58179068  1.42906542

-  - When i changed the logical vector to factor, it didn’t work as it is saved as a factor, not as numeric.
+  - When I changed the logical vector to factor, it didn’t work as it is saved as a factor, not as numeric.
 When I changed the logical vector to a factor and changed that entire result to numeric, then the multiplication worked.